thomasddn/ha-volvo-cars/README.md

 ### Entities

 This integration will give you about 70 entities!

+> [!NOTE]
-Some may only be added if it is supported by your car.
+> Some entities may only be available if supported by your car.

 #### Binary sensors